elucian/bee/syntax/structure.md

 **note**
 * You can overwrite compiler parameters in driver but not in _aspect_ or _module_ components;
-* Precision is controlling both: rational numbers and display precision for floating numbers;
+* Precision is controlling display precision for real numbers, float and double numbers;

 ### System Variables